-This recipe for Brussels Sprouts Chips with Quick Lemon Aioli will rock your world (and your palate)!
+This easy Brussels Sprouts Chips recipe with a quick Lemon Aioli will rock your world (and your palate)!
 If you are one of those people who give Brussels the side-eye, I am pretty sure this recipe will change your mind!

 Raise your hand if you hated Brussels sprouts when you were a kid...My hand is held up high!
 I mean, I love my parents dearly BUT they boiled most vegetable to death.
 The result was mushy yucky green things I wanted nothing to do with.